laszlocph/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 title: The how and why we built our SaaS platform on Hetzner and Kubernetes
 date: "2023-03-08"
 image: why-hetzner.png
-description: "Hetzner is 5 times cheaper for us than the hyperscalers.
+description: "Hetzner is five times cheaper for us than the hyperscalers.
 This blog posts enumerates the how and why we built our SaaS on a discount bare metal provider.
 Gotchas included."
 ---

 Hello everyone, Laszlo here, the founder of Gimlet.io 👋.
 In this blog post I try to address various aspects of how and why we built our SaaS platform on Hetzner and Kubernetes and not on one of the hyperscaler cloud providers.